loki344/ml-starter/docs/integration/README.md

 heroku open --app {yourApplicationName}
 ```

 With the last command, a browser window should open the app on heroku.
 Note that it could take a while to start.
-If it does not start after a while, you chan check the log with the following command:
+If it does not start after a while, you can check the log with the following command:

 ```commandline
 heroku logs --tail --app {yourApplicationName}